 Following rules is the other half — and that can be challenging if you underestimate expenses or forget to incorporate a few important pieces of the puzzle into your spending plan.

 Here are some commonly overlooked expenses that can cause you to throw in the towel on your budget each month:

 1. Auto maintenance and repairs

 At some point, if you don’t take care of your car, it won’t take care of you.
 So be proactive in order to avoid costly repairs down the road.

 If a mechanic brings a major problem to your attention, don’t ignore it.
 Instead, get a second and perhaps third opinion.
 Then, take care of it.

 2. Children’s extracurricular activities

-Use a calendar to plan out your children’s extracurricular activities.
+Use a calendar to plan out your children’s extracurricular activities for the year.
 That way, you can set aside the funds needed to pay up when the amounts are due.